 Use our interactive map to find all these great places and start exploring one of our favourite cities in Latin America

 After scouring the internet for cheap hostels in this relatively expensive city, one of us had the bright idea to check on Airbnb - and we were delighted that we could rent an entire apartment in a great area for less than it cost to stay in a hostel double (new to Airbnb?
 Sign up with this link to receive £25/$40 off your first booking).

 Should you prefer a hostel vibe or you're travelling on your own, there are literally dozens of places to choose from.
-The two top rates options in town are America del Sur (previously voted Buenos Aires' best hostel) and Milhouse Hostel Hipo
+The two top rated options in town are America del Sur (previously voted Buenos Aires' best hostel) and Milhouse Hostel Hipo.

 Getting around buenos aires

 A city with a metro is always much easier to negotiate than one without and Buenos Aires is no different.
 Whilst there are plenty of buses that can ferry you between destinations in the city, they are notoriously difficult to negotiate, and we found that almost exclusively using the underground plus our two legs was enough to reach almost every place we wanted to visit (with the exception of Lo Boca).

 To use the metro, you have two options.
 Either pay as you go, with each journey costing A$7.5 or buy a SUBE card (with either you have an unlimited number of transfers).

 Having lived in London for years, the home of the Oyster card, the logical thing for us was to buy a SUBE card.
 However, given that the card costs A$35 before you even put any credit on it, and that the discounted fare isn't actually that great, unless you're in BA for a considerable time, it's really not worth it.

 For up to date information on Buenos Aires' extensive transport network, see this English-language site.